Sasaeng fan: In popular culture

 The television series Reply 1997, portraying events in Korean popular culture of the 1990s, recounts the rise of fan obsession with celebrities.
 As opportunities for fans to interact with celebrities were limited, people opted to become "Sukso fans", or sasaeng fans who stay outside a celebrity's house all night until they get to see their idol.
 These fans had self-imposed rules against trespassing on the house, forcing the celebrity to come out, or taking pictures of the celebrity.

-Additionally, there are characters in several webtoons, such as Lookism, Fashion King, True Beauty, Lost in Translation and So I Married an Anti-fan who behave in this manner.
+Examples

+Additionally, some characters behave in this manner in several webtoons and other media, including: